The Three A's: Anger Assertiveness Aggression

 Assertiveness is an act of stating a position with confidence, it is a form of direct, clear and honest communication, and effective response to every day stressors, although being assertive means different meaning to different folks for some to be able to express the word NO is a major step.

 Aggression is a more direct confrontational behaviour, less civilised, but to many a degree a respectful one.
-One can be both assertive and aggressive in the mean time without being angry at all, conversely, to be angry but not aggressive neither assertive, and of course depending on the context it has its meaning, its place.
+One can be both assertive and aggressive in the meantime without being angry at all, conversely, to be angry but not aggressive either assertive, or of course depending on the context it has its meaning, its place.
 As my ancestors would remind me the root of word aggressive it stems from the Latin word aggredi meaning "to go forward".

 Show your discomfort when you feel it, say NO! stop pleasing people.
 Your anger and assertiveness will challenge some people, those social conventions, Xmas do's and corporate meetings, take in your stride.
 Be Brave, Be Assertive, Be Angry!

 SE27 London | Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse, Relationships, Couple Counselling, Bereavement and more